 - Researching from source material.

 - Design and drawing skills.

-- Garment construction.

 - Practical techniques using different fabrics.

-- Analysis skills.
+- Analysis skills

-- CAD/CAM skills.
+- CAD/CAM skills

-"I enjoy Textiles as it's an opportunity to be creative and it prepares you if wanted a job in the fashion or creative industry, I like learning from other Artist & designers too" "I really enjoy my lessons in Textiles.
-The classroom environment is creative, and I can focus on my work.
-My teachers really support me with my coursework and outcomes."
+"I enjoy Textiles as it's an opportunity to be creative and it prepares you if wanted a job in the fashion or creative industry".

+"I really enjoy my lessons in Textiles.
+It gives me the chance to be creative and I get to learn from artists and designers".
-This course prepares students to progress onto the A-level Textile Design, Fine Art, Graphic Design courses - all of which are offered at Temple Moor's Sixth form.

-Courses in Textiles are available at degree level and possible careers include: Fashion; Interior Design; Surface Pattern Design, Fashion Journalism, Fashion Marketing Graphic Design; Set design.
+This course prepares students to progress onto the A-level Textile Design, Fine Art, Graphic Designs courses - all of which are offered at Temple Moor's Sixth form.
+Courses in Textiles are available at degree level and possible careers include: Fashion; Interior Design; Graphic Design; Set design.